build2/libbuild2-qt/libbuild2-qt/PACKAGE-README.md

 moc{foo}: cxx{foo}
 ```

-Note that in this case the generated file is normally include at the end
+Note that in this case the generated file is normally included at the end of
-of `foo.cxx`.
+`foo.cxx`.

 #### Compiling header files with `moc`